Canberra United FC: Supporters

 Canberra United had the highest attendance in the W-League in the inaugural season with an average crowd of 1,029.
 Their first home match attracted a crowd of 1,637 against Central Coast Mariners (9 November 2008).

 The largest attendance to watch a Westfield W-League match at McKellar Park was 2,512 for the Grand Final against Brisbane Roar (28 January 2012).

 The largest attendance to watch a Westfield W-League match at Canberra Stadium was 2,595 against Melbourne City (12 November 2016).

+Ownership

+The club was owned and operated since its inception in 2008 by Capital Football.
+Ahead of the 2025–26 season, Capital Football announced that it would be the last season running the club, forcing the Australian Professional Leagues (APL) to find new owners in time for the 2026–27 season.

+On 17 July 2026, the APL announced that new ownership had been secured, with newly established Australian Sports Group taking over the club.
+They will also have an option of introducing an A-League Men team for the 2028–29 season.